Geometric Models and Variation of Weights on Moduli of Parabolic Higgs Bundles over the Riemann Sphere: a Case Study: Proof of main results and further properties

+under identification of the first factor in the image with the central sphere, and the extension to the nilpotent cone is then defined as its collapse to the former.
+We will make this precise in terms of the global properties of the $\CC^{*}$-action induced by \eqref{eq:def-C*} on any geometric model $\cM_{\qC}$, described in Propositions~\ref{prop:limits} and \ref{prop:Hitchin-s}.

-Yet another consequence of propositions \ref{prop:QPH-par} and \ref{prop:CS} ---in analogy to the proof of proposition \ref{prop:line-orbit}--- is that for any basic building block of the form \eqref{eq:vertical}, there is exactly one $\PP(\Aut(E))$-orbit contained in $\mathrm{par}^{-1}(\mathrm{X}(E))$.
+Yet another consequence of Propositions~\ref{prop:QPH-par} and \ref{prop:CS} -- in analogy to the proof of Proposition~\ref{prop:line-orbit} -- is that for any basic building block in a pair \eqref{eq:vertical}, there is exactly one $\PP(\Aut(E))$-orbit contained in $\mathrm{par}^{-1}(\mathrm{X}(E))$.
 In the special case when $m_{1}-m_{2} = 2$ and $I= \{1,2,3,4\}$, this orbit coincides with $\cL_{\{1,2,3,4\},0}$.
-Depending on the basic building block they belong to, we will denote them as
+Depending on the basic building block they belong to in a given pair, we will denote them as

-For any partition $I\sqcup I' = \{1,2,3,4\}$, corollary \ref{cor:n-H-blocks}-$(ii)$ implies that the pair $\left\{\cK^{+}_{I},\cL^{+}_{I'}\right\}$ (or $\left\{\cL^{+}_{I},\cL^{+}_{I'}\right\}$ if $\vert I\vert =\vert I'\vert =2$) conforms a double point.
+For any partition $I\sqcup I' = \{1,2,3,4\}$, Corollary~\ref{cor:n-H-blocks}$(ii)$ implies that the pair $\{\cK^{+}_{I},\cL^{+}_{I'}\}$ (or $\{\cL^{+}_{I},\cL^{+}_{I'}\}$ if $\vert I\vert =\vert I'\vert =2$) conforms a double point.